redhat-developer/odo/docs/website/docs/user-guides/advanced/using-gui.md

 When you create an object (either a command, a container or an image) from the graphical representation, you can fill in a limited number of parameters for the object, as only the more common parameters are presented in the creation form.

-You can add parameters to the object after is has been created by editing it from the YAML representation.
+You can add parameters to the object after it has been created by editing it from the YAML representation.

 ### Limited support for parent devfile

-When the current Devfile is defining a parent Devfile (using the `.parent` field into the YAML), this parent is not represented into the GUI.
+When the current Devfile is referencing a parent Devfile (using the `.parent` field into the YAML), this parent is not represented into the GUI.

 It is still possible to add a parent information to the YAML representation.
 It will be taken into account by the `odo dev` session once saved.